leighayanid/rentapp/README.md

 # rentapp
 <h1>A simple Android starter project for renting different stuff using Firebase as the backend </h1><br/>
 Note: This is just a starter project.
-This is not yet well furnished.
 I will update this repo during my free time.

 This project includes <br/>
 1. User Login and Registration (using FirebaseUI Library) <br/>